 The Purpose of this course is to provide students with a basic knowledge of the nursing profession.
 It is designed to assist students in developing learning strategies to successfully navigate educational, professional, career and personal goals.
 Students will gain insight into what it means to be a professional nurse, to appreciate the history of nursing, to understand and appreciate nursing's values, standards, and ethics; to recognize social and economic factors that influence professional practice; and to appreciate the need for lifelong learning.
-Prerequisites: NoneCo-requisites: CHEM130, BIOL200, BIOL 220, ENG.
-110 and MATH 133 and basic nursing skills are presented and used to guide nursing practice in simulated and clinical settings.
-Students will also be introduced to the history of Southern University as well as its purpose, administrative systems, policies and regulation.
-Prerequisites: CHEM 129, ENGL 110, MATH 133, BIOL 200, BIOL 220 and admission into the Associate of Science Nursing Program.
+Prerequisites: None Corequisites: CHEM130, BIOL200, BIOL 220, ENG.
+110 and MATH 133.